34 Favorite Fall Flowers and Plants for Your Garden

 Blanket Flower (Gaillardia)

-Blanket flower (gaillardia) is a native perennial member of the sunflower family that blooms in late summer and fall.
-Gaillardia blooms are often red or orange with yellow edges; you can find solid yellow blooms as well.
+Blanket flower (gaillardia) is a native perennial member of the sunflower family.
+It blooms in late summer and fall.
+Gaillardia blooms are often red or orange with yellow edges.
+However, you can find solid yellow blooms, as well.

 Calibrachoa